bytemunch/bytemunch.dev/src/blog/dodgey-ball-4.md

 Super easy!
 So glad I didn't have to do the math myself.

 I also added direct targeting with the numpad.
 I don't expect many keyboard controller players *(I don't expect many players at all)* but at least the option's there.
-In future I'd like to imporove the code by having the target move to the defined vector over time, but I don't see that as priority for now.
+In future I'd like to improve the code by having the target move to the defined vector over time, but I don't see that as priority for now.

 ### Touchscreen